gordilloedwin/ai.lab/README.md

 - **MariaDB 11.8+** with VECTOR support: [Download](https://mariadb.org/download/)
 - **Ollama** (for local AI): [Download](https://ollama.ai/) or use external API
 - **Visual Studio 2022** or **VS Code** with C# Dev Kit
+- **Linux**: Any distribution with .NET Core support (Ubuntu, Debian, Fedora, CentOS, etc.) or Windows 10/11

+> **Note**: This application is cross-platform and runs seamlessly on Linux distributions of your choice, as long as .NET 9.0 runtime is installed.

 ### Installation